hungrypc/recreate-framework/readme.md

-# building a framwork from scratch
+# building a framework from scratch

 to learn and practice. rewriting react.